 “poignant and compelling — don’t miss it”

 The story of Fletcher Williams’ troubled but hope-filled childhood develops through a series of bittersweet flashbacks.
-We learn that “Fetch” is an orphan; but his hard-drinking father still lives.
+We learn that “Fletch” is an orphan; but his hard-drinking father still lives.
 We meet his luckless mother, then lose her without warning.
 In between we find glimpses of Livvy Manlin, the love of the young boy’s life.
 Fletcher’s memories of the girl waver between silly and soulful, and our understanding of Livvy’s impact on him shimmers in these reflections.

 Throughout the novel, time slides back and forth as we are immersed in Fletcher’s recollections and insights.
 Shifting from background to foreground in nearly every scene, we find the wise and lovable curmudgeon, Floyd McAllister.
 From the seat of his ramshackle wheelchair, Floyd guides Fletcher’s tortuous journey with pithy wisdom, a wink, and a wave of his black pipe.

 There is plenty of Fire in Waterland — fire in the compelling way the author perfectly captures poignant scenes, and fire in the stunning losses suffered by the protagonist along the way.
 Through Fletcher’s eyes, we witness disturbing abuse and traumatic deaths with the limited comprehension of a boy who often seems younger than his years.